cschladetsch/CoinSpot-GoogleSheets/Readme.md

 ## Setup
 Most configuration is stored in `App.config`.
 Start with `App.config.example` and rename it to `App.config`.
 Add all the required keys and secrets.

 You will need a CoinSpot account.
 The default is CoinSpot Australia.
+Change the currency used to your locale.
+The default is _AUD_.

 You will also need a Google account and at least on Google Sheet if you wish to use the auto-update methods.
 You can use the app without this of course.